its-dirg/yais/README.txt

 ===========
 Yet antoher install script.

-Three scripts is included to simplify installations of the projects pysaml2, IdPproxy and pyoidc.

-Just run the script setupLinux.sh if you want to install the programs on a linux machine.
+This project aims at making it easy to install and configure identity servers and proxies for Raspberry PI enviroments.

+The purpose is to make it easy for anyone to get an Raspberry PI test enviroment with Saml IdP:s, SP, OAuh2.0 server and Open ID connect server.

+The project so far have following scripts:

+yaisLinux.sh
-The script will also help you setup an Idp as well as Sp for test purposes.
-You should never use these servers in production without consulting an expert.
+    This script have the potential to install an IdP proxy to social services, an SAML identity provider(IdP) and a SAML service provider(SP).
+The script will also help you configure an test IdP as well as a test SP.

+    The script will give yes and no questions and ask for some metadata information.

+    Syntax: yaisLinux.sh install_path
+    Example yaisLinux.sh ~/myinstallation

+configureSaml.sh
+    You can use this script to configure an test IdP as well as a test SP.

+    Syntax:  configureSaml.sh install_path
+    Example: configureSaml.sh ~myinstallation

+stopIdp.sh
+    Run this script to stop your IdP.

+stopSp.sh
+    Run this script to stop your SP.